 Combining the Powerwall with multiple solar panels means that you can make your home completely grid-independent and rely solely on renewable solar energy to power your home all day and all night.

 2. Whirlpool Ventless Dryer

-The Whirlpool Ventless Dryer is a revolutionary dryer with potentially vast positive impacts for the environment.
-It’s a clothes dryer with an energy efficient heat pump and an in-build refrigeration system that recycles and dries the same air.
-It saves around 40% of energy compared to a normal dryer and it has a reduced risk of fire.
+The Whirlpool Ventless Dryer is a revolutionary dryer with potentially vast positive impacts on the environment.
+It’s a clothes dryer with an energy-efficient heat pump and an in-build refrigeration system that recycles and dries the same air.
+It saves around 40% of energy compared to a normal dryer, and it has a reduced risk of fire.

 3. Wynd – smart air purifier

-Wynd is a portable, personal air filterer that monitors the air around you and filters out dust, allergens, smoke and pollution.
+Wynd is a portable, personal air filterer that monitors the air around you and filters out dust, allergens, smoke, and pollution.
 It’s the size of a water bottle but provides an individual with clean air that’s free from contaminants.
-Wynd is still in pre-production after a successful crowdfunding campaign which raised over $550,000 – an amazing total seeing as the inventors were only looking for $50,000!
-The product could potentially be a game-changer for those that suffer from hay fever or other atmosphere based illnesses.
+After a successful crowdfunding campaign, Wynd is still in pre-production that raised over $550,000 – an amazing total, seeing as the inventors were only looking for $50,000!
+The product could be a game-changer for those who suffer from hay fever or other atmosphere based illnesses.